AT&T Terms & Conditions

 Email – Wait 4 hours, then receive a confusing message

-Lookup & Verify – Complex, and no multi-lines orders
+Lookup & Verify – Complex, and no multi-line orders

 Mobile – Not supported, despite 40% mobile users